ricochet/wasmcon-na-2024/README.md

 You might be wondering, why would I need an application platform if wasmtime (with plugins) should be able to run my component?
 For the same reason we need kubernetes to orchestrate containers at scale, we gain many benefits of Wasm native orchestration.
 WebAssembly components are a fundamentally new unit of compute whose benefits are best realized via native orchestration.

 Components offer a fundamentally finer-grained abstraction than containers, like Kubernetes for WebAssembly, so wasmCloud provides a Wasm-native orchestrator to best take advantage of the unique properties that WebAssembly components can provide.
-Wasm-native works with cloud-native and runs seamlessly on Kubernetes or any other container execution engine like AWS Fargate, Microsoft AKS, or Google Cloud Run.”
+Wasm-native works with cloud-native and runs seamlessly on Kubernetes or any other container execution engine like AWS Fargate, Microsoft AKS, or Google Cloud Run.

-# TODO TOD OTO TODO
-wasmtime is like the kubelet, and wasmCloud is like kubernetes.
+wasmtime is like the kubelet, and wasmCloud is the entire platform like kubernetes including a scheduler and runtime abstraction.

 Unlike microservices where we need to layer on API Gateways and service meshes to understand the API provided by a microservice, with components, they are themselves declarative and introspectable.